barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 <a name="eqn_rule_1"></a>

 The above rule model essentially learned that if the middle value ⑤ contained a matching value of above $50$, then the class was "true" (triangle); otherwise, it was "false" (square).

-This rule exploited the fact that the centered squares were usually large enough to have no feature in the middle (hence the low match score), while all the triangles typically had at least one edge in the middle, resulting in a higher match score.
+This rule exploited the fact that the centered images of squares were usually large enough to have no feature in the middle (hence the low match score in the middel), while all the triangles typically had at least one edge in the middle, resulting in a higher match score.
 This can be visually verified in [figure 13](#fig_image_descriptor).

-While this rule has utility, another test was performed to see if the algorithm could "learn" a rule considering the corner features.
+While this rule has utility, there was interest in whether the classifier could learn a rule that exploited the corner features more directly.
+Therefore another test was performed to see if the algorithm could "learn" a rule considering the corner features.
 Attribute ⑤ was removed from contention, and the algorithm was rerun.
 The resultant rule is as follows:

 $$
 class = ① > 200 \lor ② > 200 \lor ③ > 200  \ \ \ \ [4]